matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <h3>3.
 Identifying Relative and Neighboring Chord Matches</h3>

-<p>Creating a logical Circle of Fifths was crucial.
-I spent a lot of time cross-referencing, debugging, and iterating until I resolved issues like mismatched chord suffixes and incorrect slash chords.
-Fixing these problems taught me to take things step-by-step—an approach that was challenging for me but ultimately made the process smoother and more effective.</p>
+<p>Creating a logical Circle of Fifths was perhaps the most crucial part of building this tool.
+I spent a lot of time cross-referencing, debugging, and iterating until I resolved issues like mismatched suffixes and incorrect or misordered output.
+Fixing these problems taught me to take things step-by-step—an approach that was challenging for me but ultimately made for a smoother and more effective process.</p>

 ```javascript
 function simplifyChord(chord) {